Airports hike 'kiss and fly' charges to as much as £7 for a five-minute drop-off – how to beat them

 - Heathrow.
 Drop-offs of up to 30 minutes are free in Heathrow's various long-stay car parks for the different terminals.
 Passengers can take a free bus transfer to the terminal.

 - Luton.
 Its mid-term car park is free for up to 15 minutes.
-It's a 10 to 15 minute walk to the terminal, or alternatively there's a shuttle bus which takes five minutes.
-See Luton airport's free drop-offs.
+It's a 10 to 15-minute walk to the terminal.
+Alternatively, its Long Stay Car Park is free for one hour, with shuttle buses running every 20 minutes.
+See Luton Airport's free drop-offs.

 - Manchester.
-There's a free drop-off area which is a shuttle ride away from the terminal.
-See Manchester airport info.
+There's a free drop-off area located in JetParks 1, which is a shuttle ride away from the terminal.
+See Manchester Airport info.

 - Norwich.
 Unfortunately we can't find a free option here – let us know if you know of one in the comments or by emailing firstname.lastname@example.org.